 The LifeStraw Personal Water Filter has small hollow fibers with pores measuring 0.2 microns, allowing it to remove bacteria, parasites, and microplastics as you drink directly from the water source.
 It makes an excellent alternative to chemical treatments like iodine tablets and bulky purifiers.
 It requires no batteries or pumping, but it does demand a more powerful draw compared to the average straw.

 A single purchase of the LifeStaw Personal Water Filter can last a lifetime as it has no expiration date.
 Due to its compact and portable size, it can fit perfectly in a small emergency kit.
+As opposed to the best water filters for the home.

 #2 Sawyer Mini Water Filtration System – Honorable MentionWHY WE LIKE IT: The Sawyer Mini can filter up to 100,000 gallons of contaminated water with its 0.1-micron filtration system; much more than what the LifeStraw is capable of.
 It’s ideal for camping enthusiasts looking to spend more time in the great outdoors.